denisacostaq/resume/src/README.md

 :   *Financial Times&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;London, England*

-    **The Financial Times** is one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.
+    **The Financial Times** is one of the world’s leading business news organizations, recognised internationally for its authority, integrity and accuracy.
 The FT has a record paying readership of one million, three-quarters of which are digital subscriptions.
 It is part of Nikkei Inc., which provides a broad range of information, news and services for the